llamaxyz/llama-periphery/docs/token-voting/Factory.md

 # Llama Token Voting Factory

-The LlamaTokenVotingFactory contract is a key component in the Llama governance ecosystem, enabling the deployment of token voting modules.
-This factory contract streamlines the process of setting up a new LlamaTokenGovernor, which is essential for enabeling communities of token holders to participate in governance through Llama.
+The LlamaTokenVotingFactory contract is a key component in the Llama governance system, enabling the deployment of token voting modules.
+This factory contract streamlines the process of setting up a new LlamaTokenGovernor, which is essential for token holders to participate in governance through Llama.

 ## Deployment